 1981 to 1987: The 956 and 962 Dynasty

 Counting the 936’s 1981 win, Porsche then won Le Mans seven years in a row, from 1981 to 1987.
 The 956 took 1982 through 1985, and its successor the 962 carried on through 1986 and 1987.
-Porsche even sold the cars to privateer teams, so the grid was full of 956s and 962s fighting each other.
+Porsche even sold the cars to privateer teams, so the grid was packed with 956s and 962s fighting each other for the overall win.

-This is the heart of Porsche’s Le Mans record.
-No other car family has dominated the race for so long.
-The engine behind it traces straight to the road-going Mezger engine found in later GT3 and Turbo models, which is part of why those cars are so revered.
+The engine behind this dynasty traces straight to the road-going Mezger engine found in later GT3 and Turbo models, which is part of why those cars are so revered by collectors and drivers alike.

 1994 and 1998: The Dauer and GT1 Wins

 By the 1990s the prototype rules had changed again, but Porsche found clever ways back to the top step.
 In 1994 a road-legal Dauer 962, built to exploit a loophole in the GT category, won the race outright.
-It was a 1984 design beating purpose-built rivals a decade later.
+It was a 1984 design beating purpose-built rivals a full decade later.

 2015 to 2017: The 919 Hybrid Three-Peat